 | Modal (serverless) | $1.95 | Pay-per-second |

 The L40S sits in a compelling price-performance pocket for inference.
-At $0.40-$0.86/hr with 48 GB VRAM and strong FP8 throughput via the Transformer Engine, it handles most production inference workloads at a fraction of H100 pricing.
+At $0.40-$0.86/hr with 48 GB VRAM and strong FP8 throughput from its Ada Lovelace Tensor Cores, it handles most production inference workloads at a fraction of H100 pricing.

 Inference Throughput: Where It Actually Matters

 Raw specs and pricing only tell half the story.
 What matters is how many tokens per second you get for your dollar.
-Here's published benchmark data for the most common inference benchmark — Llama 2 70B.
+Here's published benchmark data from MLPerf inference benchmarks on Llama 70B.

 Practical Inference Scenarios

 Chatbot / real-time API (latency-sensitive): H200 is the best choice.
-The 45% throughput improvement over H100 directly translates to lower latency at high concurrency.
+The ~42% throughput improvement over H100 directly translates to lower latency at high concurrency.
 The 141 GB VRAM also lets you run larger models without quantization, preserving output quality.
+Understand the tradeoffs in our detailed nvidia-h100-vs-h200 comparison.

 Batch inference / offline processing: H100 at marketplace pricing ($1.49-$2.10/hr) offers the best cost-per-token.
 Latency doesn't matter for batch jobs, so you're purely optimizing for throughput per dollar.